-Ringworm is a common infection that causes an uncomfortable rash.
-Although the name “ringworm” might make you think that it’s caused by a worm, this isn’t true.
+Ringworm is a common skin infection that causes an uncomfortable rash.
+Although the name “ringworm” might make you think that a worm causes it, this isn’t true.
 Read on to learn what really causes ringworm, what you can do to treat it, and how to prevent getting it.

 What is ringworm?

-Ringworm is an infection caused by the fungus “Tinea”.
+Ringworm is an infection caused by many types of fungus, also called “Tinea”.

 - Tinea pedis: infection in the feet; you might know this as “athlete’s foot”